Practice Policies & Patient Information

 Please see our Privacy Notice Booklet that explains how we collect and process your personal data and how we meet our obligations to you.

-Download our GDPR Privacy Notice.
+Download our Patient Privacy Notice for Children

 General Practice Transparency Notice for GPES Data for Pandemic Planning and Research (COVID-19)